willj99/SAMP-KingOfTheHill-Gamemode/README.md

 - Randomized weapon spawns.
 - A shop which can be utilized when you win rounds.

+### How to install:
+Place the .amx inside of your gamemodes folder in your San Andreas server, then in the server.cfg add the filename as a gamemode.
+If the amx doesn't work, you will need to compile the .pwn scripts.

 Feel free to edit as you please, as there is probably something bugged about it that you may be able to fix.